causal-cmd v1.0.x

 --comment-marker <string> Comment marker.

---data-type <string> Data type: continuous, covariance, discrete, mixed
+--data-type <string> Data type: all, continuous, covariance, discrete, mixed

 --dataset <files> Dataset.
 Multiple files are seperated by commas.